Science & Monitoring

 Dr Lia Gilmour, Research Manager

-Lia joined the Science Team at BCT as Interim Head of Science and Monitoring and worked on the development and delivery of BCT’s Science and Monitoring strategies from March 2022 until March 2023.
-She now works as Research Manager part-time in the Science Team, overseeing the development of BCT’s Sound Classification System and managing BCT’s work in key research areas.
-Lia also works within the Conservation Team as Head of Conservation Projects (job share with Claire Boothby- see Conservation team).
-Before joining BCT, Lia worked on a diverse range of projects as part of her academic career, which included a post-doc at the University of the West of England, a research masters at the University of Bristol, also supervised by Kate Barlow at BCT, and a PhD also at Bristol, evaluating bat deterrence methods and the development of a thermal bat tracking system.
+Lia works as Research Manager at BCT, overseeing the development of the BCT Sound Classification System (SCS) and managing BCT’s work in key research areas, such as sound analysis and ecoacoustics.
+She also manages research collaborations with academic partners, including co-supervision of PhD students.
+Lia initially joined BCT in 2022 as maternity cover for Head of Science and Monitoring.
+She also worked as joint Head of Conservation Projects within the Conservation Team for two years 2022-2024.
+Before joining BCT, Lia worked on a diverse range of projects as part of her academic career, which included a post-doc at the University of the West of England, a research masters at the University of Bristol (also supervised by Kate Barlow at BCT), and a PhD also at Bristol, evaluating bat deterrence methods and the development of a thermal bat tracking system.

 Email Lia: LGilmour@bats.org.uk